Scroll to content

 What your child needs in school

 Your child must have a named water bottle with them in school, at all times, which will be placed in a box in the classroom each morning.
 Reading Diaries, Reading Books and Reading Folders must be taken home and returned to school every day.
 Spelling books should be in school every Friday.
+Your child may bring their own blue ink cartridge pen if they would like.
 No other items need to be brought into school unless requested by your child’s teacher.
 This includes toys and fidget tools.
 If your child requires a fidget, I can issue a school one.

 Uniform